jakkaabitha/practice-project/README.md

-# practice-project
+# Practice Project

-This repository contains my practice projects for learning web development and GitHub.
+This repository contains my practice work in HTML, CSS, and GitHub.

+## Skills Used
+- HTML
+- CSS
+- GitHub

+## Author
+Abitha